breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 <center><img src="https://raw.githubusercontent.com/quark0/darts/master/img/darts.png" width="60%"/></center>

-In the last year, a number of interesting reults in differentiable architecture search started to emerge.
+In the last year, a number of interesting results in differentiable architecture search started to emerge.
 [DARTS](https://arxiv.org/pdf/1806.09055.pdf) (Liu et al., 2019) proposes to use gradient to search through the space of directed graphs.
 The authors first perform a continuous relaxation of the discrete graph, by reweighting the output of each potential edge by a hyperparameter, optimizing over the space of edges using gradient descent, then taking a softmax to discretize the output graph.

 <center><a href="https://youtu.be/rwBbYhOAnPo?t=28272"><img src="/images/solar_lezma.png" width="70%"/></a></center>